AarZoooo/Notes/Python.md

         where `f'(xₙ)` is the derivative of the function evaluated at `xₙ`.

     - What actually happens here is we draw a tangent on the curve at `x = x₀`, and move on to the intersection of the tangent and the x-axis.
+Then we continue with the new point.

     - Repeat this process until we reach the desired level of accuracy.